witfyl-ravped/urbit-react-cookbook/README.md

 First run `yarn install` to install project dependencies.

-Then boot a fake ~zod ship connected to localhost port 8080 (alternatively you can select a different port by editing `src/App.tsx`) For instructions on booting fake ships see [this guide](https://github.com/timlucmiptev/gall-guide/blob/62f4647b614dc201796204a0214629375a1a56bb/workflow.md).
+Then boot a fake `~zod` ship connected to localhost port 8080 (alternatively you can select a different port by editing `src/App.tsx`) For instructions on booting fake ships see [this guide](https://github.com/timlucmiptev/gall-guide/blob/62f4647b614dc201796204a0214629375a1a56bb/workflow.md).

 Then run `yarn start` to boot the local React server which will run at `http://localhost:3000` by default.

-In a separate browser tab connect to your fake ~zod's Landscape page which is `http://localhost:8080` or a custom port of you changed it
+In a separate browser tab connect to your fake `~zod`'s Landscape page which is `http://localhost:8080` or a custom port of you changed it

 Once the React server and Urbit ship are up and running enter `+cors-registry` in your ship's dojo.
 You will likely see two URLs in the `requests` entry: